aandr26/AWS-SAP-C01-Study-Guide/README.md

 ## About

-This guide serves to help the user pass the AWS Certified Solutions Archictect - Professional exam.
+This guide serves to help the user pass the AWS Certified Solutions Architect - Professional exam.

 It generally follows the Linux Academy [AWS Certified Solutions Architect - Professional](https://linuxacademy.com/course/aws-certified-solutions-architect-professional-2018/) course, but includes some additional content that will supplement.